tangentsoft/pidp8i/doc/os8-patching.md

 be applied with simple scripts driving `ODT` or `FUTIL`.
 Instead they are either batch scripts, or are applied to source code that is rebuilt either with an assembler or high level language compiler.

-`FORLIB 51.10.1 M` requires crafting a batch script that changes `DLOG.RA` and then rebulds `FORLIB.RL` with the updated component.

 `LQP 21.49.1 M` patches a device driver `.BN` file, then using `BUILD` to insert it into the system.
 At the present time the OS/8 V3D packs